Virtual-Coffee/task-challenges/README.md

 > [!IMPORTANT]
 > You do not have to create the task challenge from scratch, however, **you must have completed it before posting it** as you will be responsible for giving final feedback to VC members who attempt your challenge.

+### Example

+At work, one of my tasks is to implement a CI/CD setup for a React/Node application using GitLab CI and Jenkins.
+If I wanted to create a task challenge for this, I would fork the repository, add my information to the directory document, and create a new folder called `Implement CI/CD Setup for a React/Node Application Using GitLab CI and Jenkins`.
+I would add a `README` file with an overview of the challenge and instructions on how to proceed and link that back to the directory document.

+Since I've done this before and am very comfortable with the process, I can help whoever tries it out first.
+Then as more people attempt the challenge, the pool of people who can help answer questions and debug grows, so I don't become overwhelmed with requests for support.

 ### Technical Task Challenge Skill Levels Tracks

 We will divide task challenges into beginner, intermediate, and advanced levels.
 Challenges can be multi-part, increasing in difficulty the further along you go.